System Design Space

 medium

-Time rarely fails gracefully in a distributed system.
-It usually leaks quietly into leases, TTLs, aggregation windows, and event ordering until the team realizes that the clocks, not the business logic, were the real source of breakage.
+Time in a distributed system rarely fails in a neat, obvious way.
+It leaks into leases, TTLs, aggregation windows, and event ordering until the team realizes that the clocks, not the business logic, were the real source of the incident.

-In practice, this chapter helps decide when physical time is enough, when logical time is necessary, and where skew must be handled through architectural invariants rather than optimism about perfect NTP.
+In practice, this chapter helps decide when physical time is enough, when logical time is required, and where skew must be handled through architectural invariants rather than faith in perfect synchronization.

-In interviews and engineering discussions, it is especially useful when you need to show how time drift damages correctness and SLA in seemingly harmless mechanisms such as deduplication, expiration, and leader leases.
+In interviews and engineering discussions, it gives you a precise way to explain how clock drift damages correctness and SLA in mechanisms such as deduplication, expiry, and leader leases.

 Practical value of this chapter